vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 ### Introduction
-- Before learning All about virtual keyword in C++, i would like to clear two things
+- Before learning All about the virtual keyword in C++, I would like to clarify two things
-1. Implementation of virtual function is purely compiler dependent, no C++ standard is defined for this.
+- Implementation of a virtual function is purely compiler dependent, no C++ standard is defined for this.
-2. Before learning anything we have to see why it needed at first place.
+- Before learning anything we have to see why it needed at first place.

-### Why we need virtual function ?
+### Why we need a virtual function?
-- Let we understand it with example.Suppose you want to connect to network or to other mobile using your smart phone.
+- Let we understand it with an example.
+Suppose you want to connect to the network or to other mobile using your smartphone.
-- You have two choices bluetooth or wifi.
-Althought these two are completely different technologies but come things are common in them at abstract level like both are communication protocol, both need authentication, etc.
+- You have two choices Bluetooth or Wifi.
+Although these two are completely different technologies, still some things are common in them at an abstract level like both are communication protocol, both need authentication, etc.
-- Let say we have class of them like as follows:
+- Let say we have a class of them like as follows:
 ```
 class wifi_t{
 	private: